How it All Began...

 What were the biggest challenges of the adoption process?

-To me it was the ugly part behind adoption that people do not think of, such as coming up with how much money is acceptable to you to provide to the birthmom for shelter, clothes, and food.
-We had a bad experience where a birthmom kept asking for more and more money and was extremely demanding, and it was a very difficult decision to make, but we had to walk away from her.
+To me it was the ugly part behind adoption that people do not think of, such as coming up with how much money is acceptable to you to provide to the expectant mother for shelter, clothes, and food.
+We had a bad experience where an expectant mom kept asking for more and more money and was extremely demanding, and it was a very difficult decision to make, but we had to walk away from her.
 That was hard not knowing whether someone else would select us as their potential adoptive family.

 Adopting a baby can be a lengthy process - how did you get through the wait?

-We went through four different birthmoms, so it was tough.
+We went through four different expectant mothers, so it was tough.
 You have to stay strong and not give up hope that your child is out there.
-I always believed that we would be matched with the child that was meant for us.
-My husband and I travelled a lot and kept busy during the wait.
+I always believed that we would be chosen for the child that was meant for us.
+My husband and I traveled a lot and kept busy during the wait.
 We did not sit around thinking about a child or the journey we were going through.
 Our contract actually expired the day before our son was born.

 Would you adopt again?